TheFjonG/Discord4JDocumentation/pages/getting_started.rst

 It is highly recommended to use the latest version.
 Check the `Discord API Chat`_ for the latest version.

+IMPORTANT: Gradle comes with mavenCentral as default in the repositories thingy..
+Change that to jcenter()!

 .. code-block:: Gradle